Sérgio P. ÁvilaUniversity of the Azores | UAc · Departamento de Biologia

 Introduction

 My team has been studying the patterns and processes of dispersal, colonization and speciation of shallow-water marine invertebrates in oceanic islands.
-Our team has experts on marine molluscs, echinoderms, crustacean barnacles, ostracods and coralline algae forming rhodoliths.
-My main interests are the geological evolution of the NE-Atlantic islands, and the palaeontology, palaeoecology and palaeobiogeography of Neogene to Recent ecosystems in reefless volcanic oceanic islands.
-Just published a theory that explains the marine global biogeographic processes and patterns on volcanic oceanic islands - the Sea Level Sensitive (SLS) dynamic model of marine island biogeography.
-For this, we used state-of-the-art checklists from the entire Atlantic Ocean and the Mediterranean Sea.
+Main interests: the geological evolution of the NE-Atlantic islands, and the palaeontology, palaeoecology and palaeobiogeography of Neogene to Recent ecosystems in reefless volcanic oceanic islands.
+My team developed the Sea Level Sensitive dynamic model, that explains the marine global biogeographic processes and patterns in oceanic islands.

 Additional affiliations